EconomistDigitalSolutions/aws-key-rotator/README.md

    - [NewKeyHandler](#NewKeyHandler)

 # Overview
 `aws-key-rotator` provides functionality for rotating AWS Access Keys with user-defined handling for propagating a newly created key.
-This allows easier automation of key rotation for required services
+This allows easier automation of key rotation for required services.

 A typical usage example is automatically updating the Access Keys for a project's CI/CD service.